yuvaldori/gigaspaces-wiki-jekyll/xap102/scala-exemplary-project.markdown

 2. Start XAP Grid Service by running command: `$GS_HOME/bin/gs-agent.sh`
 3. Deploy the project on the grid (from `$XAP_SCALA_MASTER/example/gs-openspaces-scala-example`): `mvn os:deploy -Dgroups=$LOOKUPGROUPS`.

-# <a name="used_xap_scala_features"/>Used XAP Scala features
+#  XAP Scala features

 ## Constructor based properties

-`Common` module defines space classes used by other modules.
-Please note, that the classes are written in Scala, and are used in other Scala and Java modules as well.
-This is caused by the fact that all of them are translated to a common code (bytecode) and therefore, can be used interchangeably.
+`Common` module defines Space classes used by other modules.
+Please note, that the classes are written in Scala and are used in other Scala and Java modules as well.
+All of these classes are translated to `bytecode` and therefore can be used interchangeably.

-Sometimes, having immutable state is very desired feature.
-This requirement is covered in XAP Scala by classes that use constructor based properties - in case of the `common` module it is the `Verification` class.
-It is written only once to the `Space` and never changed (eventually instance can be removed), because the goal of a single object is to remember appearance of a certain, unchangeable:
+Sometimes, having immutable state is a desired feature.
+This requirement is covered in XAP Scala by classes that use constructor based properties, in case of the `common` module it is the `Verification` class.
+It is written only once to the `Space` and never changed (instances can be removed).

+{%comment%}
+ because the goal of a single object is to remember appearance of a certain, unchangeable:
+{%endcomment%}

 {% highlight scala %}
 case class Verification @SpaceClassConstructor() (